apnadkarni/blt/doc/tree.rst

    even if the node is labeled "parent").

 Modifies can can be chained.
-For example "10->parent->firstchild" looks for the node with an id of 10, then its parent, and then the parent's first child node.
+For example "10->parent->firstchild" looks for the node with an ID of 10, then its parent, and then the parent's first child node.
 It's an error the node can't be found.
 For example, **lastchild** and **firstchild** will generate errors if the node has no children.
 The exception to this is the **index** operation.
 You can use